Zain-Arshad1000/Movies-JSON/readme.md

 ## Movies JSON

-### Popular movie lists in json format
+### Popular movie lists in JSON format

-The main purpose of this repo is to have some ready to go json data to use when writing front end development projects using Angular, Ember, Backbone or other MVC/* frameworks and libraries.
-Because I enjoy watching movies, I decided to base the lists on some popular film series.
+The purpose of this repo is to store JSON movie data for use in the development of
+front end projects using Backbone, Angular, React, Vue and other MV* frameworks.

 My current JSON files include these film series: